iainm342/milestone-1/README.md

  - Embeded video on About page giving information on the process of wine making in England.
  - Carousel images on About page showing "hero" style images.
  - Bootstrap cards which will allow future search functionality.
+ - Button at bottom of screen to allow user to return to the top of the page without scrolling.
+ - Favicon used in title of web page.
+ - Hover used on all buttons and web/email address links.
+ - Modal form used for sign up along with ability to leave the form if the user doesn't wish to submit at that particular moment in time.

 ### <ins>FUTURE FEATURES</ins> ###